factful/ocr_testing/Readme.md

 pip install -r requirements.txt python setup.py install
 ```

+To get OCRopus working you'll also need to download trained models.

 If your installation was successful, `ocropus-rpred` will be available at the command line, and you can run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.